neelsoumya/dsSurvivalShiny/README.md

 ## Introduction

-This is a package with miscellaneous tools, a graphical user interface (GUI) and set of computational tools for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.
+This is a package with miscellaneous tools, a set of computational tools and a graphical user interface (GUI) for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.

 * inst/shinyApp